Gain knowledge of advanced BIM technologies and lean processes

 Research-based teaching, including industrial guest lectures

-If you are interested in the fundamental changes occurring across the construction industry, and efficient multidisciplinary collaboration in the design and construction process with the support of advanced BIM technologies, this is the course for you.
-It provides the skills and competences to support integrated design and delivery approaches as well as equipping you with the skills necessary to coordinate roles and responsibilities for the financial, environmental and social performance of built environment assets.
-The course builds upon leading edge research and practice, enabling students to up-skill to undertake a leading role in the transformation of practices in work settings, delivering better whole life value through integrated design and project delivery approaches.
+This course provides the skills and competences that will enable you to support integrated design and delivery approaches as well as equipping you with the skills necessary to coordinate roles and responsibilities for the financial, environmental and social performance of built environment assets.
+Building upon leading edge research and practice, you will be able to up-skill and take a principle role in the digital transformation of practices in work settings, delivering better whole life value through integrated design and project delivery approaches.

 This course can be studied (a) full-time on campus, (b) part-time on campus or (c) part-time by online distance learning.
 Admission onto the course is in September or January.